Mezame No Hakobune: Opening

 This introduction begins with the Buddhist representation of the cosmos through mandala shaped cogwheels emitting a mechanical clockwork sound.
-The following sequence is set in space with a liquid planet soon entered by six shining globes (the Riki-Shou sent by Pan) moving at fast speed and coming from each side of the screen.
+The following sequence is set in space with a liquid planet soon entered by six shining globes (the Riki-Shou sent by Pan) moving at high speed and coming from each side of the screen.

 Intermission: Riki-Shou (prologue)

 This first live-action scene is set in a foggy forest (which is also an Element in the gogyō philosophy), inhabited by a group of three mysterious anthropomorph creatures.
 They are standing still, silent, glowing in their shining white togas, they look like some kind of anthropomorph gods of Buddhist mythology.
 They are the Riki-Shou, the animal headed generals, sent by Pan.
 The creature standing in front of the trio is Ku-Nu, the dog face Riki-Shou, on his right is Hyakkin, the eagle faced, while on his left stands Sho-Ho, the fish head general.
 The action is seen in first person view through the eyes of an untold character which makes the viewer the main character of this story.
 After a while the viewer leaves the woods and the following acts will introduce the Riki-Shou, one after the other, starting with Sho-Ho.
 This forest scene will follow and end in the last part of the movie which is set after the Ku-Nu act.

 This unnarrated introduction is wrapped with sounds of nature and Buddhist music that is in homage to Kawai's previous score on the prologue of Oshii's Patlabor 2: the Movie which takes place in a Cambodian forest and features a giant Buddha statue.